 Voice and video are already more distributed.
 Current RTC regions include Sydney, São Paulo, Santiago, Frankfurt, Stockholm, Warsaw, Madrid, Mumbai, Singapore, Seoul, Johannesburg, Newark, Atlanta, Dallas, Seattle, and Los Angeles.

-What happens when Google kills Tenor?
+What happens when Google shuts down Tenor?

-Google is killing the current Tenor API on 30 June 2026.
-Fluxer already has KLIPY support in the codebase, alongside Tenor.
-KLIPY was built by former Tenor people and is the most natural replacement for GIF search when the current Tenor API stops working.
+Fluxer currently relies on Tenor for GIF search in the app, and Google is shutting down the current Tenor API on 30 June 2026.
+Fluxer already has KLIPY support in the codebase.
+KLIPY was built by former Tenor people and is the obvious replacement when the current Tenor API stops working.

 End-to-end encryption?